Mangalpurr/redditsite/README.md

 Case-Insensitive Search: The tool performs a case-insensitive search to ensure accuracy regardless of how the username is entered.

 How to Use
-[Visit]([https://mangalpurr.github.io/redditsite/]) the site at Reddit Scammer Checker.
+Visit https://mangalpurr.github.io/redditsite the site at Reddit Scammer Checker.
 Enter the Reddit username you want to check into the search field.
 Click the "Check Username" button.
 The tool will display a message indicating whether the entered username is a known scammer or not.

 Data Source
 The list of known scammer usernames is maintained in a Google Sheets document.
-You can view the list [here]([https://docs.google.com/spreadsheets/d/1z6k5YejlCWtuvfuND4ZgTU_dz31NbCqIUVO4AXln130/edit?usp=sharing]).
+You can view the list https://docs.google.com/spreadsheets/d/1z6k5YejlCWtuvfuND4ZgTU_dz31NbCqIUVO4AXln130/edit?usp=sharing

 Contributing
 If you would like to contribute to this project, please follow these steps: